Liz Kendall

 If you have answered yes to any of the above questions then mediation may well be a solution.

-Want further details on what mediation is and the the medication process?
+Want further details on what mediation is and the mediation process overall?

 Unresolved conflict is a huge cost to businesses.
 Statistics show that Managers spend 24% of their time dealing with conflict.
 If this time could be significantly reduced just imagine the consequential saving and increase in productivity that could be achieved.